-Alvernia University will act on any formal or informal notice/complaint of violation of the Policy that is received by the Title IX Coordinator or any other Official with Authority by applying these procedures.
+Alvernia University will act on any report or complaint of violation of the Policy that is received by the Title IX Coordinator.

-The procedures below apply to all allegations of sexual harassment or retaliation involving students, staff, administrators, or faculty members.
+The procedures below apply to all allegations of sex based harassment or retaliation involving students, staff, administrators, or faculty members.
 A set of technical dismissal requirements within the Title IX regulations may apply as described below, but when a technical dismissal under the Title IX allegations is required, any remaining allegations will proceed using these same grievance procedures, clarifying which policies above are applicable.
 Although the effect of the Title IX regulations can be confusing, these grievance procedures apply to all policies above.